 King David, powerful, charismatic.
-Politically clever, but often governed by his emotions, especially in family matters
+Politically clever, often governed by his emotions

-Uriah, noble husband of Bathsheba, who almost certainly knew about her infidelity with David
+Uriah, noble husband of Bathsheba, who probably knew about his wif’s infidelity

 Solomon, son of Bathsheba and David